what is Liver Function Blood Test | How Lever works

 The liver function is one of the important organs of our body, liable for hundreds of chemical actions that the body needs to survive.
 It is also a gland because it hides chemicals that are used by other parts of our body.
 For these reasons the liver is both an organ; in fact, it is the largest internal organ in the body.

 What Is the Liver Function?

-Liver functions: It makes many of the chemicals required by the body to function normally, it breaks down and detoxifies substances in the body, and it also acts as a storage unit.
+Liver function Test (LFT): It makes many of the chemicals required by the body to function normally, it breaks down and detoxifies substances in the body, and it also acts as a storage unit.

-The liver also stores vitamins and chemicals that the body requires as building blocks.
-These includes:
+Liver also stores vitamins and chemicals that the body requires as building blocks.
+These include:

 - vitamin B12,